digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 block during the transmit process.
 However, you cannot ensure that the data was successfully sent to the remote device.

-All local XBee device classes that support explicit data transmission provide a method to transmit unicast and asynchronous explicit data to a remote node of the network:
+All local XBee classes that support explicit data transmission provide a method to transmit unicast and asynchronous explicit data to a remote node of the network: